vincentfer/NoXss/README.md

 # NoXss
-NoXss is a xss scanner, include reflected xss and dom-based xss.It can scan a single url or many urls from text file,also support to scan traffic from burpsuite.It has found some xss vulnerabilities in Bug Bounty program.
+NoXss is a cross-site script vulnerability scanner.
+It's very fast and suitable for big traffic data, and support reflected xss and dom-based xss.It can scan a single url or many urls from text file,also support to scan traffic from burpsuite.It has found some xss vulnerabilities in Bug Bounty program.
 # Features
 + Payloads based on injection postion(not fuzz,more accurate,faster)
 + Multi-process